donalBolustrom99/GraphTheoryProject/README.md

 Step 7) Type in the CMD Jupyter notebook

 This will start you session and run a server off the CMD previously opened
-Session are run on http://localhost:8888/tree but the window should open automatically after server is running.
+Sessions are run on http://localhost:8888/tree but the window should open automatically after server is running.

 # What is this for?